rpdelaney-archive/pwstore/README.md

-  drop    Delete an entire record from the disk get     Retrieve a KEY value from a record list    List the keys in a record select  Decrypt a record and print it raw update  Update a record's KEY with VALUE
+  drop    Delete an entire record from the disk get     Retrieve a KEY value from a record list    List the keys in a record qrcode  Display a KEY value as a qrcode select  Decrypt a record and print it raw update  Update a record's KEY with VALUE
 ```